ForgeRock/forgeops/README.ng.md

 build your images in a single instance environment called `prod-single`.
 To copy the freshly built images to the `prod` environment you would do this:

-`forgeops-ng image --env-name prod --source prod-single --copy`
+`forgeops image --env-name prod --source prod-single --copy`

 #### info